t3knoid/homelab/contributor_guide_adding_a_new_ansible_playbook.md

 ---
-title: "👩‍💻 Contributor Guide: Adding a New Ansible Playbook"
+title: "Contributor Guide: Adding a New Ansible Playbook"
 ---

 # 👩‍💻 Contributor Guide: Adding a New Ansible Playbook